Horton Road Organics

 Skills Desired: Apprentices do well if they are open to what there is to learn and not necessarily attached to a specific agricultural philosophy or technique.
 Prior field experience can be very helpful but not as important as a willingness to meet the demands of the farm each day.
 It is essential that apprentices: (1) Are able to commit to the entire season May through October and have a good work ethic, (2) Are physically able to do field work, which involves a combination of stamina, strength and flexibility, and (3) Are able to work well with others in a team, have good communications skills, and are prepared to contribute time and energy to community building activities.
 The season culminates in each apprentice's presentation of their "Faux Farm" - a project presented to the group for review, designed to integrate the season’s learning.

-Meals: In addition to the bounty in the fields, the farm supplements the community pantry with a number of basic organic bulk beans, grains, and oils.
+Meals: In addition to the bounty in the fields, the farm supplies a community pantry with a number of basic organic bulk beans, grains, and oils.
 Apprentices are responsible for making their own meals and can decide to do this individually or as a group.

-Stipend: Yes. $700-$1,200 per month (increases by $100 per month while you are here); Extra pay for Saturday Market shifts; Worker's Comp Insurance; Sick days as needed & limited Vacation time
+Stipend: Yes. $1,100 per month; Extra pay for Saturday Market shifts; Worker's Comp Insurance; Sick days as needed & Limited vacation time

 Housing: Yes.
 Private rooms in a renovated barn with kitchen, bath, outdoor solar shower & community room.
 Access to main dwelling for laundry.
 Phone and internet access available.